 What was announced?

 The Skills and Training Boost is intended to apply to expenditure from Budget night (29 March 2022) until 30 June 2024.
 Businesses, however, will not be able to claim deductions and the 20% boost from 29 March 2022 and 30 June 2022 until the 2023 tax return.
-However, this is assuming the announced start dates are maintained if and when the legislation passes Parliament.

 The Technology Investment Boost is intended to apply to expenditure from Budget night (29 March 2022) until 30 June 2023.
 As with the Skills and Training Boost, the additional 20% deduction for eligible expenditure incurred by 30 June 2022 has to be claimed in the 2023 tax return.

 The 20% boost for eligible spending performed on or after 1 July 2022 will be included in the income year in which the expenditure is incurred.

 The Technology Investment Boost will involve a 120% tax deduction for small business expenditure on business expenses and depreciating assets that support their digital adoption, such as portable payment devices, cyber security systems, or subscriptions to cloud-based services.